 There are even adult playgrounds, called “TrimFit”.
 These are located in popular parks and have various workout equipment for adults to work out on.
 Usually located on running trails, you will find that they have an accompanying lernplakat, learning poster, with instructions on various exercises you can do on the equipment.

-Tiers of Schooling:
+Tiers of Schooling in Germany:

 Students start out in elementary school all together, but after our equivalent of 5th grade (so 10-11 years old), students then get divided up into three levels of schools, based primary on their grades in elementary school.
 Some parental and teacher influence can help, but grades are the primary factor.
 The top level school, called “Gymnasium”, continues to the top level in high school, and moves on to academic universities for high level careers.
 Students in the middle, average level schools could potentially move up if they work hard.
 Students who show no promise in elementary school, get put into the lowest level of schooling through middle school and high school, and maybe go into a trade once completed.
 As someone who taught 5th grade for multiple years, I wonder how my students would have reacted to a system like this.